jaqsparow/keep-system-active/README.md

 ## Sources
 For step by step guide please visit my blog [@shaikhu](https://shaikhu.com/how-to-keep-your-computer-awake-using-python)

-## Usage: app.py -t COUNT -a s|r
+## Usage: app.py -t count -a s|r
-COUNT is no of minutes to keep system awake s|r : s to shutdown, r to restart computer after COUNT no of minutes
+- count is no of minutes to keep system awake
+- s|r : s to shutdown, r to restart computer after count no of minutes
 ## examples
 1. to keep a system active for 300 minutes:
 ```